scylladb/scylladb/docs/dev/task_manager.md

 - `/task_manager/abort_task/{task_id}` -
         aborts the task if it's abortable;
 - `/task_manager/wait_task/{task_id}` -
-        waits for the task; gets its status and unregisters it;
+        waits for the task and gets its status;
 - `/task_manager/task_status_recursive/{task_id}` -
         gets statuses of the task and all its descendants in BFS order, unregisters the task;